gportill/ml_final_project/README.md

     9. logan_biweekly.csv - Logan's dataframe of rows in full.csv with non-na variants data
     10. owid-covid-data.csv - the raw covid dataset
     11. vaccinations.csv - the raw vaccination dataset
+    12. biweekly_imputed.csv - imputed data to be used in regressions
 2. DataCleaning_Exploration: explores missing data, organizes many csv files by area and time.
 Imputes data.
 3. LinearRegressions: Performs Linear Regressions on deaths & cases for imputed data
 4. histograms folder - contains jpg images of histograms for each of the predictors/response in the regression